ruwansdayananda/folder-locker/README.md

 3. Download it to your personal computer.
 4. Place it in a directory anywhere you want.
 5. Run the application.
 6. First, it will ask for a master password from you.
-Would you please give it a strong password?
+Give it a strong password.

 :::important